daveho/freepoll/guide.md

-Within the directory created for the poll, you will find two files, `responses.csv` and `all_responses.csv`.  `responses.csv` contains only the final response for each iClicker remote. `all_responses.csv` contains all responses submitted for each iClicker remote.
+Within the directory created for the poll, you will find two files, `responses.csv` and `all_responses.csv`.  `responses.csv` contains only the final response for each iClicker remote. `all_responses.csv` contains all responses submitted for each iClicker remote, with a timestamp.
+The timestamp values are number of milliseconds since the Unix epoch.

 FreePoll doesn't have any notion of student identities.
 It only knows about iClicker remote IDs.
 You'll need to have students tell you iClicker remote